 Our plant location is a low-lying area compared to our locality.
-The wastewater of the community is being entered into our premises through seepage into the stormwater drain.
-We have taken the initiative towards water reuse by collecting that stormwater in our stormwater collection pit as runoff water.
+The wastewater of the community is being entered into our premises through seepage into the We have taken the initiative stormwater drain. towards water reuse by collecting that stormwater in our stormwater collection pit as runoff water.
 We took this runoff water as an opportunity for us.
 We have laid down a pipeline from the stormwater pit to our effluent treatment plant (ETP).
 At ETP, we have a clarifier and reverse osmosis (RO) system to treat this runoff water.
-To monitor this runoff water, we have one flow meter at ETP for monitoring the quantity of utilized runoff water.
+To monitor this runoff water, we have installed one level sensor at the stormwater pit and one flow meter at ETP for monitoring the quantity of utilized runoff water.